esi/esi-issues/.github/ISSUE_TEMPLATE/feature_request.md

 # Checklist

+Check all boxes that apply to this issue:

-- [ ] Feature request is documented
+- [ ] Feature request description is provided
 - [ ] Use case exists
 - [ ] Feature requires new route
 - [ ] Feature adds data to existing route